EloiStree/EloiStree/DownloadBundle.md

 Totally fine with me.

 ☠ _Piracy ?_
-The Patreon and Tipeee philosophy is about supporting your creator as soon as the pirate insite/catalyze that I am good.
+The Patreon and Tipeee philosophy is about supporting your creator.
+As soon as the pirate help me on any level: I am good.

 🏁 My only aim by doing that is to invite the community to invest on me and my works to finance my curiosity of new technology.
 I don't want to be rich and if I became rich, it is the J. Carmack rich definition:

 [![image](https://user-images.githubusercontent.com/20149493/228866374-f8f626ed-8906-4519-a12d-32fa2cd1d920.png)](https://youtu.be/I845O57ZSy4?t=3265)
 Idea: "Being rich is to be able to order pizza for you and the team in aim to continue to code all day."
 Quote: "... your definition of wealth is being able to have pizza whenever you want ..."
 Lex F. resuming John Carmack.